 - Work responsibilities

 This test can also be tough, and you may need to show certain evidence.
-An SSD attorney from our firm can help.
+An SSD attorney can offer guidance on this test and explain how many hours you can work while on SSDI.
+Schedule a free consultation today to get effective legal assistance.

-Social Security might consider your work to be SGA if:
+Social Security might consider your work to be SGA if one of the following statements is true for you:

 - Your business is obviously worth over SGA in value